Network Densification in 5G: From the Short-Range Communications Perspective: Introduction

 However, does aggressively deploying more BSs and devices always improve the system performance?
-As network densification significantly reduces transmission distance and enables proximity communication, the signal propagation may transit from far- to near-field propagation.
-For instance, as shown in Table \ref{Table 1}, if the BS density is increased from 1 $\mathrm{BS}/\mathrm{km}^{2}$ to 100 $\mathrm{BS}/\mathrm{km}^{2}$, the average transmission link length is reduced 10 folds from 500 m to 50 m, which makes a larger proportion of downlink users located within the near-field propagation distance.
+As network densification significantly reduces transmission distance and enables proximity communication, the signal propagation may transit from long- to short-range propagation.
+For instance, as shown in Table \ref{Table 1}, if the BS density is increased from 1 $\mathrm{BS}/\mathrm{km}^{2}$ to 100 $\mathrm{BS}/\mathrm{km}^{2}$, the average transmission link length is reduced 10 folds from 500 m to 50 m, which makes a larger proportion of downlink users located within the short-range propagation distance.
 Meanwhile, the application of device-to-device (D2D) communications allows direct local transmission of nearby users to bypass centralized BSs, which greatly shortens the distance between transmitters (Tx's) and the potential receivers (Rx's) as well.
-Since signal strength is moderately attenuated within the near-field region, desired signal strength is greatly enhanced compared to far-field transmission.
-However, in traditional wireless communications system, the performance evaluation and protocol design are basically based on the assumption of far-field transmission.
-Therefore, the impact of network densification and near-field transmission on wireless network performance remains to be explored.
+As will be discussed later, signal propagation features are different within long- and short-range regions, e.g., signal strength decays moderately with transmission distance in short-range regions, while decays more quickly in long-range regions.
+Accordingly, signal attenuation features have to be modeled differently.
+However, in traditional wireless communications system, the performance evaluation and protocol design are basically based on the assumption of long-range transmission.
+Therefore, the impact of network densification and short-range transmission on network performance remains to be explored.